tungctn/productionMove/README.md

 # Product Lifecycle Management Web App

+The Product Lifecycle Management Web App is a powerful tool that helps you manage your products from conception to release.
+With this app, you can easily track the progress of your products and make informed decisions at every stage of development.

 ## Overview

 This is a product lifecycle management web app that helps you manage your products from the planning stage to deployment and tracking effectiveness after release.
 The web app is built on the Node.js platform and uses technologies such as ExpressJS, MongoDB, and ReactJS.

+With the Product Lifecycle Management Web App, you can create and manage product plans, track product development progress, manage product releases, and analyze product effectiveness.
+The app provides a simple and intuitive interface that allows you to easily view and manage all aspects of your product lifecycle.

 ## Key Features